What Is Arsenic Poisoning? What Are The Effects Of Arsenic?

 The workplace should take proper safety measures against arsenic exposure.
 Otherwise, the workers may face the risk of toxicity with arsenic.
 These industries are smelting, glass production, wood treatment, and the company that produces pesticides.

 How arsenic can enter the body depends on how arsenic is being used in the industry.
 For example, one can inhale arsenic in the smelting industry.
-This is because there is inorganic arsenic found in the coke emissions.
-Meanwhile, in the industry of wood treatment, you can absorb arsenic through the skin.
-This happens when a chemical that contains arsenic will now make contact with the skin.
+This is because inorganic arsenic is found in the coke emissions.
+Meanwhile, in the wood treatment industry, you can absorb arsenic through the skin.
+This happens when a chemical that contains arsenic makes contact with the skin.

 Arsenic in Bottled Water

-The Food and Drug Administration (FDA) provides that all bottled water companies conduct tests of their water for contaminants, including arsenic.
+The Food and Drug Administration (FDA) requires all bottled water companies to test their water for contaminants, including arsenic.

-In a study done on 130 bottled water brands, three brands are positive to contain an excessive amount of arsenic, which can be harmful to the body.
+In a study done on 130 bottled water brands, three brands are positive to contain an excessive amount of arsenic, which can harm the body.
 These are Jermuk, Penafiel, and Starkey Water.
-Penafiel or Keurig Dr. Pepper has reported that it has stopped its production in its Mexico facility.
+Penafiel or Keurig Dr. Pepper has reported that its production in its Mexico facility has stopped.
 Meanwhile, 11 bottled water brands contain detectable amounts of arsenic.

-The government has provided a limit for arsenic in drinking water.
-It should be at ten ppb only, whether from the tap or bottled water source.
-However, health experts and even Consumer Reports recommended that the limit for arsenic should change to no more than three ppb only.
-Five of the bottled water brands reported containing arsenic, which is more than three ppb.
+The government has set a limit for arsenic in drinking water: ten parts per billion (ppb) from the tap or bottled water source.
+However, health experts and even Consumer Reports have recommended changing the limit to no more than three parts per billion (ppb).
+Five bottled water brands reported containing more than three ppb of arsenic.

-Currently, those companies that had exceeded the federal standard of 10 ppb for the arsenic level will have to face disciplinary actions.
-It includes the voluntary destruction of their products or recalls.
+Companies that exceed the federal standard of 10 ppb for the arsenic level will be subject to disciplinary action.
+This includes the voluntary destruction of their products or recalls.

 Diagnosis of Arsenic Poisoning